-The Identity filter can be applied to single streams, as shown in Listing 2, or to all streams or strings by setting it as the default filter in the Encrypt dictionary (see Figure 3).
-This flexibility even allows the attacker to build completely attacker-controlled documents where only single streams are encrypted by explicitly setting the StdCF filter for them, leaving the rest of the document unencrypted.
+The Identity filter can be applied to single streams, as shown in Listing 2, or to all streams or strings by setting it as the default filter in the Encrypt dictionary (see Figure 4).
+This flexibility even allows the attacker to build completely attacker-controlled documents where only certain streams are encrypted by explicitly setting the StdCF filter for them, leaving the rest of the document unencrypted.

-In case crypt filters are not supported, various other methods to gain partial encryption exist, such as placing malicious content into parts of the document that are unencrypted by design (e.g., the Trailer).
-A complete overview of the 18 methods we found to obtain partial encryption in otherwise encrypted documents is given in Appendix A. Partial encryption is a necessary requirement for our direct exfiltration attacks, as described in subsection 4.1.
+In case crypt filters are not supported, various other methods to gain partial encryption exist, such as placing malicious content into parts of the document that are unencrypted by design (e.g., the Trailer or Metadata), using the None encryption algorithm, or abusing the missing type safety in popular PDF applications.
+By systematically studying the PDF standard, we identified 18 different methods to gain partial encryption in otherwise encrypted documents.
+A complete overview of these techniques is given in Appendix A. Partial encryption is a necessary requirement for our direct exfiltration attacks, as described in section 5.1.

-3.2 CBC Malleability
+4.2 CBC Malleability

-CBC gadgets While partial encryption works on unmodified ciphertext and adds additional unencrypted strings or streams, CBC gadgets are based on the malleability property of the CBC mode.
+CBC gadgets.
+While partial encryption works on unmodified ciphertext and adds additional unencrypted strings or streams, CBC gadgets are based on the malleability property of the CBC mode.
 Any document format using CBC for encryption is potentially vulnerable to CBC gadgets if a known plaintext is a given, and no integrity protection is applied to the ciphertext.

 A CBC gadget is the tuple (C{i-1}, C_i) where C_i is a ciphertext block with known plaintext P_i and C{i-1} is the previous ciphertext block.
-We get where d is the decryption function under the decryption key k.
+We get where d_k is the decryption function under the decryption key k.
 An attacker can gain a chosen plaintext with